cdktf/cdktf-provider-googlebeta/docs/googleNetworkServicesMesh.python.md

 **Note**: This field is non-authoritative, and will only manage the labels present in your configuration.
 Please refer to the field 'effective_labels' for all of the labels present on the resource.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.20.0/docs/resources/google_network_services_mesh#labels GoogleNetworkServicesMesh#labels}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.21.0/docs/resources/google_network_services_mesh#labels GoogleNetworkServicesMesh#labels}

+---

+##### `location`<sup>Optional</sup> <a name="location" id="@cdktf/provider-google-beta.googleNetworkServicesMesh.GoogleNetworkServicesMesh.Initializer.parameter.location"></a>

+- *Type:* str

+Location (region) of the Mesh resource to be created.

+Only the value 'global' is currently allowed; defaults to 'global' if omitted.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.21.0/docs/resources/google_network_services_mesh#location GoogleNetworkServicesMesh#location}

 ---